simonegiacomelli/proxmox-firewall-updater/README.md

 The Proxmox Firewall Updater is a Python script designed to automate the process of updating firewall aliases based on DNS entries.
 This ensures that firewall configurations remain synchronized with DNS changes, enhancing security and network management in Proxmox environments.

-The script only updates an alias if the IP address of the corresponding domain name changes.

 The configuration of the firewall aliases to update is done by adding a comment to the alias with the domain name to resolve.

 For example, an alias with the comment `#resolve: example.com` will be updated with the IP address of `example.com`.

 <img width="397" alt="image" src="https://github.com/simonegiacomelli/proxmox-firewall-updater/assets/3785783/85518007-756c-4804-b0a5-925b88330e02">

+You can also add a comment, like in the image above.

+The script only updates an alias if the IP address of the corresponding domain name changes.

 ## Installation